 Maria Ljungdahl lives in a village by the coast, in the archipelago region outside Stockholm, Sweden.
 Her first compositions were written in 1964.
 She has never stopped thinking about her own musical ideas and how to develop them, but school and other interesting or necessary things in life got in the way of a possible career in music.
 Composition teachers and mentors through the years have been, among others, Greta Westfelt, Gunnar Borén, Ladislau Müller, Monica Hansson, Carl-Axel Hall, Per-Anders Nilsson, Michael W. Morse, Patrick Ross-Ross, Mattias Lundberg and Magnus Holmlund.
 Beginning in 1995, she has studied musicology, music theory, music history, aesthetics, ethnomusicology, philosophy, music technology and composition at the universities in Gothenburg, Lund, Uppsala and Stockholm.
 She is, since 2005, author of a blog on the internet, called Beyond Good and Atonal.

-DR. ROSS C. BERNHARDT is Director of Choral Activities and Associate Professor of Music at Texas A&M University-Corpus Christi, where he conducts Camerata Isla, University Singers, and teaches applied voice.
+DR. ROSS C. BERNHARDT is Director of Choral Activities and Professor of Music at Texas A&M University-Corpus Christi, where he conducts Camerata Isla, University Singers, and teaches applied voice and choral litertaure/techniques.
 He received a Doctor of Musical Arts degree in choral conducting from Michigan State University, and Masters and Bachelors degrees from the University of North Carolina at Greensboro and the University of Missouri, respectively.

 Dr. Bernhardt previously served as Chair of the Music Department and Director of Choral Activities at Lambuth University.
 He also served on the faculties of Columbia College (Missouri) and Lansing Community College (Michigan) and was a high school choral director in southwest Virginia.